-Direct mail is what it sounds.
-It uses mail to be directly sent to your clients that has a call-to-action; they can be as creative or as minimal as you like.
+Direct mail is what it sounds like.
+It uses mail to be directly sent to your clients that have a call-to-action; they can be as creative or as minimal as you like.
 Here is something I did for university:

 I used this simple envelope as a part of my exhibition and I went for a coffee with 20% of the people that took an envelope.
 As a result of this call-to-action, they are meetings I wouldn’t have had if I didn’t have a call-to-action on my exhibition.
 In contrast, I was the only person that thought to have a call-to-action on my exhibition, making sure I stood out from the rest.

 These are some of the best creative Direct Mail ideas I have seen

 Lacoste Save Our Species

 For the first time in Lacoste’s history, they initiated a radical change of one of the most iconic logos in the world: the crocodile.

 The Lacoste crocodile makes way for ten threatened animals in a collection of extremely limited-edition polo shirts.
 A call to action to bring attention to the global state of biodiversity and animal rights.